AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_aws_tgw.md

 * `enable_multicast` - (Optional) Enable multicast.
 Default value: false.
 Valid values: true, false.
 Available in provider version R2.17+.
 * `cidrs` - (Optional) Set of TGW CIDRs.
 For example, `cidrs = ["10.0.10.0/24", "10.1.10.0/24"]`.
 Available as of provider version R2.18.1+.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `tgw_id`- TGW ID.
+Available as of provider version R2.19+.

 ## Import

 **aws_tgw** can be imported using the `tgw_name`, e.g.